ppy/osu-wiki/news/2025/2025-03-06-performance-points-star-rating-updates.md

 ### Ratio considerations in colour

-A [change](https://github.com/ppy/osu/pull/31285) proposed by [ltca](https://osu.ppy.sh/users/11475208) has been created in order to consider the ratios of patterns when awarding colour difficulty.
+A [change](https://github.com/ppy/osu/pull/31285) proposed by ::ltca::{ user-id=11475208 } has been created in order to consider the ratios of patterns when awarding colour difficulty.

 The colour skill now applies a penalty based on the number of consecutive *consistent* intervals, meaning stream-like patterns with a lack of rhythmic and colour difficulty are penalised appropriately.
 This also means that diverse beatmaps with less predictable colour changes receive a buff.